sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/45-phase5_fly_the_drone.md

 ## Controls

-- See web interface for a list of drone input controls.
+- See the web interface for a list of drone input controls.

 ## How to Connect to Home Network